vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/rde-versions.md

 The version mechanism preserves the consistency of the existing Runtime Defined Entity instances as the RDE definitions evolve.

-If there exist RDE instances that are based on given Type and Interface versions, then those versions become immutable.
+If RDE instances that are based on given Type and Interface versions exist, then those versions become immutable.

 If an extension is upgraded and needs to use enhanced functionality in its RDE instances, it can create a new version of its RDE Type with an